possibilities/meteor-appstrap/README.md

-# Meteor Demostrap
+# Meteor Appstrap

-A smart package of common trix for my growing collection of bootstrap based demos
+A smart package of common trix I use in Meteor apps